jeffhuang4704/learn-k8s/notes/crd-cr-part-1.md

 ### CRD (== database table schema), CR (== a row in database table)

-In Kubernetes, a Custom Resource Definition (CRD) is like a database schema.
+In Kubernetes, a Custom **Resource Definition (CRD)** is like a **database schema**.
 It defines the structure of a custom resource, specifying the kind of data it holds and how it should be validated.

-On the other hand, a Custom Resource (CR) is similar to a row in a database table.
+On the other hand, a **Custom Resource (CR)** is similar to **a row in a database table**.
 It represents an actual instance of the data defined by the CRD, with specific values filled in according to the schema.
-Just like rows in a database are instances of a schema, CRs are instances of a CRD in Kubernetes.

 ### Why CRD

-We use Custom Resource Definitions (CRDs) in Kubernetes to extend its functionality beyond the built-in resources like Pods, Services, or Deployments.
+We use Custom Resource Definitions (CRDs) in Kubernetes to **extend** its functionality beyond the built-in resources like Pods, Services, or Deployments.
 CRDs allow us to define our own custom resources with specific fields and behavior, tailored to the needs of our application or infrastructure.

 ### custom controller

+**The custom controller is responsible for reconciling the CR and ensuring the desired state is achieved.**

 1. Main task in the custom controller